viiteq/trades/trade-validator/Readme.txt

 - Online documentation is done using Swagger (accessible by default: http://localhost:8080/swagger-ui.html).
 - Small REST client is provided by rest-client.html page (project root folder).
 - Trade row numbers in validation response are zero based.
+- Some HA and scalability notes are included in HA.pdf file in root folder.